Substra/substra-documentation/README.md

 To access the [connect-documentation project on ReadTheDocs](https://readthedocs.com/projects/owkin-connect-documentation/), ask on Slack, on the #tech-support channel.

-## To publish on RTD before merging your PR:
+## To publish on RTD before merging your PR

 ```sh
     # See the tags